hunterpope03/intro-to-c-weekly-projects/README.md

     ./temperature_converter
     ```

 This will allow you to interact with each program in the terminal!
+To save time, you can quickly run the same program after running it once by hitting the up arrow on your keyboard.
+This will scroll through your most recent commmand history, which should be `./{object-file-name}`, and allow for easy rerunning of the same program.
 #### Note: Do not commit any changes to this repository while in Codespaces.